 As we said before, first impressions are everything.
 And the advertising of your project needs to hook people immediately.
 Especially considering how much content is out in the world at the moment, people are much more selective with what they watch.

-This image might be the first thing the public sees (including potential distributors or programmers), so make sure the image, credits, and tagline on your poster capture exactly what your film is about in a clear and engaging way.
+This image might be the first thing the public sees (including potential distributors or programmers), so make sure the image, credits, and tagline on your poster capture exactly what your film is about.

 Let's let a professional poster designer talk us through contemporary trends and some of the design considerations when approaching your project's primary advertising image.